 Buchan’s modal literary style and works are best described by his own words:

-Susan Charlotte Grosvenor, a cousin of the Duke of Westminster, became his wife in 1907 and they had one daughter and three sons.
-Under her married name Susan Buchan, she wrote a number of books and plays.
-Buchan’s sister Annie under the pseudonym O. Douglas was also a popular and respected author.
+Susan Charlotte Grosvenor, a cousin of the Duke of Westminster, became Buchan’s wife in 1907 and they had one daughter and three sons.
+Under her married name, Susan Buchan, she wrote a number of books and plays.
+Buchan’s sister, Annie, under the pseudonym O Douglas, was also a popular and respected author.
 [Born in Perth, the daughter of a minister, Anna Buchan was sister of author and politician John Buchan, Baron Tweedsmuir (1875 – 1940).
 She was educated at Hutcheson’s Grammar School in Glasgow, but lived most of her life in Peebles, where her home became the Priorsford in several of her novels.
 Her first novel was Olivia in India.
 Others included The Setons (1917), Penny Plain (1920), Ann and her Mother (1922), The Proper Place (1926), Jane’s Parlour (1937) and People Like Ourselves (1938).
 Unforgettable, Unforgotten (1945) was a biography of the Buchan family and Farewell to Priorsford was her own autobiography, which appeared posthumously in 1950.
-Buchan died in Peebles.]
+Anna Buchan died in Peebles.]

-Amongst the awards and titles John Buchan achieved in his lifetime are the honorary degree of Doctor of Laws from the universities of Glasgow, St. Andrews, McGill, Toronto and Montreal, an Honorary D.C.L. of Oxford University and Chancellorship of Edinburgh University.
+Amongst the awards and titles John Buchan achieved in his lifetime are the honorary degree of Doctor of Laws from the universities of Glasgow, St Andrews, McGill, Toronto and Montreal, an Honorary DCL from Oxford University and Chancellorship of Edinburgh University.

 1 High Commissioner for South Africa from 1897-1905.